goosst/wesite/public/homeautomation_partI.md

 {{< figure src="/goosst/pictures/ebus_adapter.jpg" title="ebus adapter v2.2" width="250">}}

 ## Raspberry pi
+***Should be updated, connecting the ebus adapter to USB is not reliable over longer periods of time!***

 Please use a decent [power supply with at least 2/3A](https://www.banggood.com/DC-5V-3_0A-EU-Power-Supply-Micro-USB-Adapter-Charger-For-Raspberry-Pi-3-Model-B-p-1079928.html?p=ET150713234951201708&custlinkid=664887) (it causes a lot of strange problems) and 32Gb size SD card (recommended by Home Assistant).

 ## My setup